ndlarsen/ndlarsen.github.io/_posts/2019-10-05-building-a-full-stack-web-application-part-1-introduction-and-setup.md

 If this version of docker-compose is causing you problems, install the one directly from Docker as outlines [here](https://docs.docker.com/compose/install/).

 ### sbt (scala build tool)
 In order to build and run Scala applications you need to install sbt.
+Java is a requirement as well.
 Unless you're installing it via an IDE such as Jetbrains' [IntelliJ IDEA](https://www.jetbrains.com/idea/) you need to add their official package repositories and install it from there.
 ```
 $ echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list
 $ curl -sL "https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x2EE0EA64E40A89B84B2DF73499E82A75642AC823" | sudo apt-key add